mr-nfamous/ungop/readme.md

 ### •rnd· «RaNDom number»

-    •rndn: fill each element of result with random bits
+    •rndy: fill each element of result with random bits